pgoliv-code/pgoliv-code/README.md

 - 👋 Hi, I’m @pgoliv-code
 - 👀 I’m interested in learning languages and developing exciting projects!
 - 🌱 I’m currently learning web development fundamentals
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small and exciting projects!
+For now, I'm more experienced in FrontEnd.
-- 📫 How to reach me ...
+- 📫 How to reach me: (:
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I tried being a lawyer and an administrative assist. before.
+LOL

 <!---
 pgoliv-code/pgoliv-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.